Born Again (Black Sabbath album): Release and reception

-Born Again was released on 12 September 1983 and was a commercial success.
+Born Again was released in September 1983 and was a commercial success.
 It was the highest charting Black Sabbath album in the United Kingdom since Sabbath Bloody Sabbath (1973), and became an American Top 40 hit.
 Despite this, it was the first Black Sabbath album to fall short of RIAA certification.

 The album received mixed reviews upon its release.
 AllMusic's Eduardo Rivadavia wrote that the album has "gone down as one of heavy metal's all-time greatest disappointments" and described "Zero the Hero", "Hot Line", and "Keep It Warm" as "embarrassing".
 Blender contributor Ben Mitchell gave the album one out of five stars and claimed that the music on Born Again was worse than its cover.
 Martin Charles Strong, the author of The Essential Rock Discography, wrote that it was "an exercise in heavy-metal cliché".
-However, Popmatters contributor Adrien Begrand has noted the album as "overlooked".
+However, PopMatters contributor Adrien Begrand has noted the album as "overlooked".
 The British magazine Metal Forces defined it "a very good album" even if "Gillan may not be the perfect frontman for the Sabs".

 Despite the overall negative reception with critics, the album remains a fan favorite.
 Author Martin Popoff has written that "if any album in the history of Black Sabbath is getting a new set of horns up from metalheads here deep into the new century, it's Born Again."
 Industrial metal band Godflesh and death metal band Cannibal Corpse both have covered "Zero the Hero", the former appears on the Masters Of Misery - Black Sabbath: The Earache Tribute album while the latter is featured on the Hammer Smashed Face EP.
 Cannibal Corpse's former singer, Chris Barnes, has called Born Again his favourite Black Sabbath album.
 "Zero the Hero" has also been cited as the inspiration for the Guns N' Roses hit "Paradise City", and in his autobiography Iommi also suggests the Beastie Boys may have borrowed the riff from "Hot Line" for their hit "(You Gotta) Fight For Your Right (To Party!)".
 Metallica drummer Lars Ulrich has called Born Again "one of the best Black Sabbath albums".
 Bill Stevenson, former drummer of Black Flag, stated the band was listening to the album around the time of My War, defining songs like "Trashed" and "Disturbing the Priest" as "ideal".
+Iron Maiden vocalist Bruce Dickinson has also defended the album, saying "'Born Again' — great album.
+Everybody goes, 'Oh, forget that one.'
+No, it's a great album."